jcaip/jcaip.github.io/about.md

 I'm also currently looking for full-time roles starting 2020, so if you think I'd be a good fit for your team please reach out! (email is best)

-In my free time I like lifting, exploring nature, and making bad decision with good friends.
+In my free time I like lifting, exploring nature, and making bad decisions with good friends.